dyluc/dyluc.github.io/_posts/2025-04-20-training-vision-transformers.md

 # Conclusion

 Thanks for reading; the entire source code for this project can be found [here](https://github.com/dyluc/transformers/tree/inat17-pretraining).
-Feel free to reach out if you have any questions; my links are in the page footer.
+Feel free to reach out if you have any questions!

-👋